This article has been updated from a previous version.

 The pros of a reverse mortgage

-By the time they become seniors, it’s not unlikely for many Canadians to still be battling high household debt levels and adjusting to lower incomes in retirement.
+By the time Canadians become seniors, it’s not unlikely for many to still be battling high household debt levels and adjusting to lower incomes in retirement.
 Products like mortgages and HELOCs may not be available to this demographic because of income verification rules.
 A big advantage of a reverse mortgage is that there is no income verification required, making the loan an attractive alternative source of income.

 The cons of a reverse mortgage

-Before you sign on the dotted line, though, there are some disadvantages to consider when it comes to a reverse mortgage.
+Before you sign on the dotted line, there are some disadvantages to consider when it comes to a reverse mortgage.
 For instance, if you want to leave your home to your children or other beneficiaries, you should keep in mind that having a reverse mortgage on the property can cause problems for your heirs.

 The loan can chew away a substantial portion of a homeowner’s equity, meaning there may be less money in your estate at the end of the borrowing term.
 If you choose not to repay the principal and interest, the equity you hold in your home may also go down as you accumulate interest on your loan.
 In some cases, the time needed to settle an estate may be longer than the time allowed to repay a reverse mortgage.

 Another disadvantage is that your estate has to repay the loan and interest within a set period of time after you die.
-This may also result in less money in your estate to leave to your beneficiaries.
+This may result in less money in your estate to leave to your beneficiaries.

 If you’re considering a reverse mortgage, the Financial Consumer Agency of Canada suggests that you ask your lender the following questions: